esa/pagmo/doc/sphinx/tutorials/repair_methods.rst

 Note that you might need to multiple run this tutorial to get a feasible solution.

-If for any reason you wich to repair by hand any individual of the population, you can proceed as follow:
+If for any reason you wish to repair by hand any individual of the population, you can proceed as follow:

 .. code-block:: python

    In [11]: pop.repair(0,algo_repair)

-In that case, we repair the individual 0 with the algorithm algo_repair.
+In this case, the individual at index 0 is repaired with the algorithm algo_repair.